-[July 18, 2019 is the disappearance day of Śrī Śrīmad Bhakti Hṛdaya Vana Gosvāmī Mahārāja in Vṛndāvana, India.
+[March 29, 2020 is the appearance day of Śrī Śrīmad Bhakti Hṛdaya Vana Gosvāmī Mahārāja in Vṛndāvana, India.
 Below is an excerpt of his glories from 'My Beloved Masters' by Śrī Śrīmad Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja]

 MEETING THE GAUDIYA MATHA DEVOTEES